 6. When the liquid has almost cooked down, add in another 1/2 or so of beer.
 Repeating until all of the liquid is used up and the rice is fully cooked.

-7. Fold in the parmesan cheese.
+7. Fold in 1 cup of Parmesan cheese.

 8. Let the risotto cool then place it in the refrigerator for at least an hour.